-The summary at the bottom shows 45 hours of which 5 hours can be deducted in the breaks leading to a 40 hour work week.
+The summary (i.e. Total per week) shows 45 hours, of which the 5 hours can be deducted in the breaks; leading to a 40-hour work week.

-Fixed Daily Times: If your team members have a fixed start - end time for the day you can choose this option instead.
-When you have start and end times, you'll be able to receive reminders about late clock ins or outs as well.
+If your team members have a fixed start - end time for the day you can choose this option instead.
+They will also be able to receive notifications about late clock-ins or outs as well.

-Flexible Weekly Hours: Similar to Fixed Daily Hours but no work days are stated.
-For example if you have team members that work full time at 40 hrs a week + 5 hrs a week of paid breaks, you can simply insert 45.
+For example, if you have team members who work full time at 40 hours/ week + 5 hrs a week of paid breaks, you can simply insert 45.

 Setting Overtime Rules

-We have 3 different overtime rules available.
-You can enable/disable them if applicable and of course change the thresholds depending on your local regulations.
+We have 5 different overtime rules.
+You can enable/disable them if they apply to your needs and of course, change the thresholds depending on your local regulations.

-Weekly Overtime: select this option if your employees are eligible for a different pay rate after a certain no. of hours per week.
+Select this option if your employees are eligible for a different pay rate after a certain number of hours per week.

-Daily Overtime: typically your standard overtime rule.
-So in the example above, anything worked in excess of 8 hours (exclusive of a lunch break) will be counted as overtime.
+Your typical standard overtime rule.
+So in the example above, anyone who worked more than 9 hours (inclusive of a lunch break) will be counted as overtime.

-Daily Double Overtime: this can be used a secondary overtime threshold that will come after a higher amount of hours than Daily Overtime.
+This option can be used as a secondary overtime threshold which will be enforced once a higher number of hours is reached for the Daily Overtime.

-So in the example above, if someone works 14 hours (exclusive of a break):
+Based on the example above, if someone works 14 hours (exclusive of break time):

-- Their Daily OT will be 4 (in excess of 8, but before Daily Double OT).
+- Their Daily OT will be 4 hours (over 8 hours, but before the Daily Double OT takes place)

-- Work duration: This is the minimum amount of time someone needs to have worked on a day, before a break deduction is applied.
+- Work duration: This is the minimum amount of time someone needs to work in a day before a break deduction is applied

 - Break duration: The time of the deducted break in minutes